fredclausen/ansible-adsb/README.md

 ansible-playbook -i inventory/inventory update-installed-packages.yaml
 ```

-### The node I am running readsb/dump978 on died.
+### The Node I am Running readsb/dump978 On Died.
 Now what?

 One limiting factor we have in our cluster is that the dongles for the RTLSDR (or whatever hardware device you are using to provide the ADSB data) can be plugged in to only one node.
-If that node dies for any reason (I mean, Micro SD cards are relatively frail for storage) we lose ADSB data.
+If that node dies for any reason (I mean, Micro SD cards are relatively frail for storage) we lose ADSB data and none of the feeders can do their job, map visualizations are gone, and your performance charts will look sad.
 Obviously, we want to quickly be able to recover from that, which we can.

 One note, I am going to address readsb in this section, but this also applies to dump978 as well.
 Just replace `readsb` with `dump978` and carry on.